jslefche/sem_book/docs/08-Composite_variables.md

 ```

 ```
 ##   Response Predictor Estimate Std.Error DF Crit.Value P.Value Std.Estimate
-## 1     rich composite        1    0.2445 88     4.0904   1e-04       0.3997
+## 1     rich composite        1    0.2445 88     4.0904   1e-04       0.3997 ***
-##
-## 1 ***
 ```

-So a 1 SD change in the total cover effect would result in a 0.400 SD change in plant richness.
+So a 1 standard deviation change in the total cover effect would result in a 0.40 standard deviation change in plant richness.

 We can alternately fit the model with *lavaan* using the same coefficients from the multiple regression: